-The Partnership shall keep, at its principal office, appropriate books of proper and complete accounts, records, and registers of the operations and affairs of the Partnership, including the record of the names and addresses of all of the Partners.
+The Partnership keeps, at its principal office, appropriate books of proper and complete accounts, records, and registers of the operations and affairs of the Partnership, including the record of the names and addresses of all of the Partners.

-The books of the Partnership will be maintained for financial reporting purposes on an accrual basis in accordance with Canadian generally accepted accounting principles.
+The books of the Partnership are maintained for financial reporting purposes on an accrual basis in accordance with generally accepted accounting principles.